 Cancer During Pregnancy

-- Do you have any experience treating pregnant women with cancer?
+- What is your level of experience treating pregnant women with breast cancer?

-- What are the risks of treatment for me and my baby?
+- What are the risks of treatment for my baby?
+For me?

 - What are the risks of delaying treatment?

 - Will treatment affect my ability to breast-feed?